Champagne mixboxes — direct from the grower

 Frequently asked questions

-What is included in a Champagne mixbox on Free Grape Society?
+How do I buy directly from a Champagne producer on Free Grape Society?

 What happens if a bottle arrives broken or doesn't taste right?